5 Tennis Facts That Will Blow Your Mind

 1. 70% of rallies last been 1-4 Shots

 What a boring sport!
-Of course this stat can vary slightly depending on who’s playing.
+Of course, this stat can vary slightly depending on who’s playing.
 For example, if Andy Murray played Novak Djokovic, that 1-4 would increase as both players are extremely consistent and have similar game styles.
 Interestingly, this stat could change how the game is taught.
 Why not teach players to be fit for short, explosive rallies rather than longer ones?
-That being said, it puts in to perspective how good the pros are when there rallies are sometimes 20 if not 30+ Shots per rally.
+That being said, it puts into perspective how good the pros are when their rallies are sometimes 20 if not 30+ Shots per rally.

 2. 80% of Shots are played 2.5m away from the previous shot

 No way!
 Not only are points short, the shots themselves aren’t that far away from each other!
 Again, this can change teaching styles.
 Why not teach a player to move efficiently in small spaces rather than efficiently in large spaces?
 Tennis fans applaud their favorite players as amazing athletes and as their heroes, and rightly so, yet actually, they don’t run very far do they!
 It’s amazing to think that these superior athletes make it look so effortless in such small spaces.

 3. If a tennis match lasted an hour, the ball would actually be in play for an average of 8 minutes.